 Evening: After dinner we'll be treated to a presentation by a local college baseball coach.
 Then say farewells and prepare for departure in the morning.

 Activity note: Getting on/off a motorcoach.
 Potentially cool weather for outside evening ball game.

 Breakfast: Hotel buffet.

-Morning: This morning we’ll head out to Golden Gate Park to put our baseball skills to work.
-On a reserved baseball field at Golden Gate Park, we'll have the opportunity to play a game of our own.
+Morning: This morning we’ll head out to a local park to put our baseball skills to work.
+On a reserved baseball field at Parkside Square, we'll have the opportunity to play a game of our own.
 Bats, balls, and bases will be provided, but be sure to bring your own mitt and batting gloves.

-Lunch: Boxed lunches will be provided and we'll enjoy them in this scenic park after our baseball game.
+Lunch: Boxed lunches will be provided after our baseball game.

 Afternoon: Next, we’ll head to the Golden Gate Bridge with a local expert to begin our San Francisco city tour.
 At the end of our exploration, we’ll return to the hotel with some time to freshen up and relax before returning to AT&T field for dinner and our evening game.